 From the Podium...

-You are cordially invited to the pre-concert talk that I will be offering as the music director/conductor of the orchestra.
-The talk will take place in Monroe Hall on the lower level at 1:00 p.m. and will last about forty minutes, allowing time for all of us to get in position for the concert.
+You are cordially invited to the pre-concert talk I will be offering as the music director/conductor of the orchestra.
+The talk will take place in Levitt Hall on the upper level at 1:00 p.m. and will last about forty minutes, allowing time for all of us to get in position for the concert.

 I am certain that you will find much for all ages to enjoy on this concert; and the orchestra looks forward to presenting it.
 We do appreciate your support and we hope that you will be able to attend both the concert and the talk beforehand.

 As always, we offer to anyone attending our dress rehearsal (9:30 a.m. to noon on Sat., Feb.
-11th, in the Performing Arts Hall) the unique opportunity of sitting onstage among the orchestra members.
+10, in Sheslow Auditorium) the unique opportunity of sitting onstage among the orchestra members.
 This is informal, for all ages, and free!

 Carl B. Johnson, Music Director and Conductor